 I enjoy reading…

-Young Adult Contemporary or romance (favorite genre)
+Young Adult Contemporary (favorite genre)

 Whimsical fiction (for example; Norwegian wood by Haruki Murakami.)